yournextstore/new.store/app/api/generate/gen-store-json-prompt.md

 Based on the user's natural language prompt:
 1. Generate a complete JSON object following the structure and rules above.
 2. Use the hardcoded values for "logo" and "ogimage" as specified.
-3. Generate "colors" in OKLCH format for the global palette and use hex format for section themes.
-4. Extract "storeName" and "storeDescription" from the prompt, defaulting to "Your Store" and a generic description if not provided.
+3. Extract "storeName" and "storeDescription" from the prompt, defaulting to "Your Store" and a generic description if not provided.
-5. Populate "paths" with appropriate sections and data based on the user's description.
+4. Populate "paths" with appropriate sections and data based on the user's description.
-6. Ensure the JSON is syntactically correct and includes all required fields.
+5. Ensure the JSON is syntactically correct and includes all required fields.
-7. Ensure the output is a single, valid JSON object.
+6. Ensure the output is a single, valid JSON object.
 Output **only the raw JSON content**, starting with { and ending with }, with no other text, explanation, or markdown formatting (like ```) surrounding it.